-Port Hudson, the last Confederate stronghold on the Mississippi besides Vicksburg, was located on a sharp bend in the river about 147 miles above New Orleans and 22 miles above Baton Rouge.
-The heavy guns defending Port Hudson had nearly destroyed Rear Admiral David G. Farragut’s Federal warships as they tried passing the stronghold.
+Port Hudson, the last Confederate stronghold on the Mississippi River besides Vicksburg, was located on the Louisiana side of the waterway at a sharp bend, about 147 miles above New Orleans and 22 miles above Baton Rouge.
+The heavy guns defending Port Hudson were so powerful that they had nearly destroyed Rear-Admiral David G. Farragut’s Federal warships when they tried to pass the stronghold in March.

-Since then, Banks had turned away from Port Hudson and instead tried gaining control of the Red River, the principal waterway that Confederates used to transport supplies from the west.
+Major-General Nathaniel P. Banks, commanding the Federal Army of the Gulf, had turned away from Port Hudson and instead tried to gain control of the Red River, the principal waterway that Confederates used to transport supplies from the west.
 Federal General-in-Chief Henry W. Halleck called these movements of “secondary importance,” and the Lincoln administration had been pressuring Banks to turn his attention back to Port Hudson.

 Federal mortars began bombarding Port Hudson on May 8.
-Five days later, Banks requested that the gunboats stay above Port Hudson to support his army.
-Banks feared that without the gunboats, Confederate supplies would continue flowing west from the Red River, across the Mississippi, to Vicksburg.
+Five days later, Banks requested that Farragut’s gunboats stay above Port Hudson to support his army.
+Banks feared that without the gunboats, Confederate supplies would continue flowing down the Red River and across the Mississippi to Vicksburg.

 Banks sent 2,000 wagons filled with captured supplies south and began moving out of Alexandria on the 14th.
 The 3rd Louisiana Native Guards, a black regiment, began building bridges for the Federals.
 Banks planned a two-pronged advance on Port Hudson, with two divisions approaching from Baton Rouge to the south and three divisions approaching from Bayou Sara to the northwest.

-As Banks prepared to move, Confederate cavalry raided Federals on the west bank of the Mississippi, taking prisoners and large amounts of supplies that Banks planned to use for his campaign.
-Banks continued preparing nonetheless.
-Farragut, commanding the Federal naval forces supporting Banks, wrote to Navy Secretary Gideon Welles:
+Confederate cavalry raided Federals on the west bank of the Mississippi, taking prisoners and large amounts of supplies that Banks planned to use for his campaign.
+Banks pushed forward with his offensive nonetheless.
+Farragut reported to Navy Secretary Gideon Welles:

 “We are again about to attack Port Hudson.
 General Banks, supported by the Hartford, Albatross and some of the small gunboats, will attack from above, landing probably at Bayou Sara, while General (Christopher) Augur will march up from Baton Rouge and will attack the place from below… my vessels are pretty well used up, but they must work as long as they can.”

-Meanwhile, General Joseph E. Johnston, commanding the Confederate Western Department, saw that the Confederate armies defending Vicksburg and Port Hudson were in danger of being destroyed by the Federals approaching them.
-Johnston sent an urgent message to Major General Franklin Gardner, commanding the Confederates at Port Hudson, on the 19th:
+Meanwhile, General Joseph E. Johnston, commanding the Confederate Western Department from northern Mississippi, could see that the Confederate armies defending Vicksburg and Port Hudson were in danger of being destroyed by the Federals approaching them.
+Johnston sent an urgent message to Major-General Franklin Gardner, commanding the Confederates at Port Hudson, on the 19th:

-In the two days it took Johnston’s message to reach him, Gardner reported that he had an “aggregate present” of 5,715 in three brigades, as well as roughly 1,000 artillerymen, to face Banks’s 30,000 Federals.
-Gardner positioned his men behind defensive works and fortifications.
-Three Confederate batteries lined a bluff along the river.
+In the two days it took Johnston’s message to reach him, Gardner reported that he had an “aggregate present” of 5,715 officers and men in three brigades, as well as about 1,000 artillerymen, to face Banks’s 30,000 Federals.
+Gardner positioned three Confederate batteries on a bluff along the river.
 Above them was a marsh providing a natural defense, and Confederates lined the land side with four and a half miles of entrenchments and rifle pits.

 Gardner dispatched part of his force to stop the Federal advance from Bayou Sara, and then another part to stop Augur’s advance from Baton Rouge.
-But after a heavy skirmish with Augur’s Federals, the Confederates had to retreat due to low ammunition.
+But after a heavy skirmish with Augur’s Federals, the Confederates ran out of ammunition and had to retreat.
 A running fight ensued, with the Federals chasing the Confederates back to Port Hudson and clearing the road for the rest of Banks’s men to arrive.
 Gardner’s last escape route was closed.